Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

 Make the dough:

-- In a small bowl, dissolve the yeast in half of the amount of milk we need for the recipe.
+- In a small bowl, dissolve the yeast in half the milk needed for the recipe.
 Add a teaspoon of sugar to the mixture.
-The milk has to be lukewarm, not hot.
+The milk must be lukewarm, not hot.

 - Set aside and let it rise for 15 minutes.